Raymond Berry: Professional playing career

 In 1960, Berry recorded his only 1,000-yard season, catching 74 passes en route to career highs in receiving yards (1,298) and receiving yards per game (108.2).
 Each of those totals led the NFL that year by a wide margin; no other player had more than 1,000 yards, and the next highest yards-per-game average was 81.0.
 He had a mid-season string of six straight games with over 100 yards, during which he caught 50 passes for 920 yards and eight touchdowns.
 Berry again was a Pro Bowl invitee, and earned first-team All-Pro honors from all the same selectors as the previous year, including unanimous All-Pro recognition by UPI sportswriters.

 Following this zenith, Berry did not have the same statistical success over his final seven seasons, but remained a consistent target for Unitas.
 His 75 receptions in the 1961 season was second-most in the league, and he finished 10th in receiving yards, but failed to record a touchdown for the first time since his rookie year.
 He scored the first touchdown of the 1962 Pro Bowl on a 16-yard reception from Unitas in the first quarter.
 His streak of Pro Bowl invitations ended at four, but he rebounded to appearances in 1963 and 1964, the latter his final.
 The Colts returned to the postseason in 1964, where they were shut out 27–0 by the Cleveland Browns in the 1964 championship game.

 After consecutive seasons recording 700+ receiving yards and seven touchdowns in 1965 and 1966, Berry missed half of the 1967 season due to injuries and caught only 11 passes for 167 yards.
 He announced his retirement shortly after the season's end.
 He completed his professional playing career having caught 631 passes for 9,275 yards (14.7 yards per catch) and 68 touchdowns.
 At the time, he held the NFL career records for receptions and receiving yards, and his receiving touchdowns were tied for fourth most with Don Maynard.

+In addition to being an excellent receiver, teammate Jim Mutscheller observed Berry was also an excellent blocker.
+In a 1958 victory over the Chicago Bears, coach Ewbank made Berry a tight end on the left side of the line, who had the assignment to assist in blocking against Bears future Hall of Fame defensive end Doug Atkins.
+Atkins was six inches taller, and 70 to 100 pounds heavier than Berry.
+Berry studied film all week prior to the game, and came up with a strategy that allowed him to block against Atkins effectively during the game.